 Obviously, nothing is perfect.
 There are a couple things that have niggled me whilst using the Adzooma platform which I hope they resolve soon.

 Firstly, you can’t build a new campaign from scratch inside the platform.
-Their efforts clearly have gone on optimising existing campaigns, and whilst their work shows, it’s frustrating to have to go back into the Google Ads, for instance, to create a new campaign.
+Their efforts clearly have gone on optimizing existing campaigns, and whilst their work shows, it’s frustrating to have to go back into the Google Ads, for instance, to create a new campaign.
 Once this is added, I can’t see much reason for having to log back into anything other than Adzooma.

 The Adzooma software isn’t limited to just individual PPC management, they offer an enterprise solution too.
 This seems to be a package tailored to business’ specific advertising needs.
-It’s easy to see why the additions of complete campaign builders, API integration and client’s management dashboard would be ideal for bigger businesses.
+It’s easy to see why the additions of complete campaign builders, API integration, and client’s management dashboard would be ideal for bigger businesses.

 If you’re an agency that spends a lot on PPC each month and have a number of account managers, Adzooma’s agency offering might be worth looking at.
 You get access to extra features such as Adzooma Teams meaning you can add up to 10 individual users on one account.

-Price-wise, it’s super affordable – a lot more cost-effective than other softwares on the market.
+Price-wise, it’s super affordable – a lot more cost-effective than other software on the market.
 They also do a free trial so you can see if it’s something that would work well with your current setup.